mclemente/healthEstimate/README.md

 A simple module for showing estimated health level of an enemy on mouseover, similar to Baldur's Gate games.
 ![example](example.png)

+Be sure to read the [How To's](https://github.com/mclemente/healthEstimate/wiki/How-To's) for more info on how some features work.

 ## Feedback
 All suggestions/feedback are appreciated, please contact me on Discord (MClemente#5524) or submit a pull request.